Renewable energy in Hungary: Wind power

 The national forecast included 400 MW of new wind power capacity between 2010 and 2020.
 EWEA's 2009 forecast expected Hungary to reach 1.2 GW of installed wind capacity in this time.
 In the end of 2010 wind power capacity was 295 MW.
 However, since 2010, no further wind energy tenders were accepted.
 In 2016, the Hungarian government banned the installation of new wind energy capacities with administrative measures.
 The current capacity of wind power in Hungary is 329 MW.

 Solar power

 The Hungarian solar power generation is rapidly advancing, although from a small basis.
 By the end of 2015 Hungary had installed more than 110 megawatt (MW) of photovoltaics.
 The country's capacity is expected to double in 2016.
 By the end of 2019 Hungary had installed more than 1277 megawatt (MW) of photovoltaics.
 As of the third quarter of 2020, the installed solar power capacity was 1920 MW.
 This is about the same as the only Paks NPP in Hungary, which generates 2000 MW or 50% of the electricity generated in Hungary.
 As of October 2021, the installed solar power capacity was 2728 MW.
+As of 2023, the installed solar power capacity was 5835 MW.
+As of 2023, solar energy accounted for 18.4% of the country's total electricity production.